McCreaP/lss/README.md

 ### Organizational matters
 * We're having a video conference every Monday at 19:00.
+* We meet at the Proseminar every Thursday at 8:30

 ### Technical matters
 * The code is written in __C++14__.